krishnaprasad45/WeatherApp-Client/README.md

 ## <span style="color:#28a745;">Description</span>
 WeatherApp is a friendly web app that helps you check the current weather in a city easily.
 It's simple to use and gets its weather information from a open public source.
 You'll see the weather presented in a clear way that everyone can understand.
 Plus, you can look back at your past searches and sort them by date or city name.
 ### <span style="color:#ffc107;">Instructions to Run the App</span>
-1. Frontend and Backend in the differect repository (links are provided).
+1. Frontend and Backend in the different repository (links are provided).
 2. Clone the repository Client - git clone https://github.com/krishnaprasad45/WeatherApp-Client.git
 3. Install dependencies using `npm install`
 4. Start the development server using `npm run dev`.